janneshopman/RKSymFoam/README.md

 * LES cases: pimpleFoam (Backward Euler) and RKSymFoam (Backward Euler and Runge-Kutta 3)
-* Run cases on 8 processors with the same command by first adjusting the following lines in run.sh to:
+* Run cases on 8 processors with the same command by first adjusting the following lines in "run.sh" to:

 <pre>
 #- Run serial